 When recipients come to collect their items from the mailroom, they simply sign for their items on a USB signature pad.
 This marks the item as delivered on the system with a full audit trail of the item.

 Three now have complete visibility of how many items have been received, delivered and awaiting collection in both the basement and the mailroom.
 If Three are trying to locate an item they can search for it in their OmniPost database and get all the information about it.
 Using OmniPost has made the process for tracking mail at Three a lot simpler, accurate and a lot quicker.
 A lot less time is used manually recording information and searching for old records, this frees up staff time to take on new responsibilities.

-The facilities manager at Three says, ‘installing OmniPost has made our process a lot easier.
+The facilities manager at Three has said that “Installing OmniPost has made our process a lot easier.
 From a management point of view, I have a full overview of how many deliveries we have in stock and where they are.
-This helps me to run reports on number of items, time it takes for them to be delivered an many more.
-I would recommend OmniPost to any organisation looking to improve their process for dealing with inbound deliveries’.
+This helps me to run reports on a number of items, the time it takes for them to be delivered and many more.
+I would recommend OmniPost to any organisation looking to improve their process for dealing with inbound deliveries.”